-"As you are no doubt aware the selectivity in breeding of the finer type animals has assisted considerably in keeping up the popularity of the finer garments."
+"As you are no doubt aware the selectivity inbreeding of the finer type animals have assisted considerably in keeping up the popularity of the finer garments."

-"Later in his discussion Mr. Mayers illustrated this by showing how furs are worked in the process of manufacture.
-His remarks proved most in-structive to his audience and fortunately the three field-days were located so as to be easily available to the breeders of between 80 percent and 90 percent of the minks ranched in New Brunswick.
+"Later in his discussion Mr Mayers illustrated this by showing how furs are worked in the process of manufacture.
+His remarks proved most instructive to his audience and fortunately, the three field-days were located to be easily available to the breeders of between 80 per cent and 90 per cent of the minks ranched in New Brunswick.